 Born at the tail end of the 1960s, Sesame Street evoked a world that was grounded in a radical, even utopian, vision.
 The show was big-city urban, gritty, unafraid of controversy, sometimes psychedelic, and most alarmingly to some of its earliest viewers, racially integrated—and proud of it.
 The original target audience, reported The New York Times, was a “4-year-old, inner-city, black youngster,” and in between its charming, mainstream skits on literacy and numeracy, Sesame Street felt by turns avant-garde, iconoclastic, and revolutionary.

 Now in its 50th year, Sesame Street has remained astonishingly, resolutely inclusive.
-Long before the topics showed up on adult TV, Sesame Street was tackling HIV/AIDS, home eviction, racism, neurodiversity, and disability with its audience of toddlers.
-Only a year ago, the show debuted a 6-year-old Muppet with tassels of yellow hair whose mother is battling addiction.
-All along the way, Sesame Street has faced down hand-wringers who insisted that young kids couldn’t handle any of it.
+Long before the issues were addressed candidly on adult TV, Sesame Street was tackling racism, home eviction, neurodiversity, and disability with its audience of toddlers.
+Only a year ago, Sesame Street in Communities debuted a 6-year-old Muppet with unruly tassels of yellow hair whose mother is battling addiction.
+All along the way, the show has faced down hand-wringers who insisted that young kids couldn’t handle any of it.
 The makers of Sesame Street were unpersuaded—and 50 years of history has vindicated them.

 We sat down with Rosemarie Truglio, the senior vice president of curriculum and content, and chatted about the show’s early days, why Cookie Monster now likes veggies, and what drives a show for little kids to take on such big issues.